+Do you want to know how to reduce emails in the workplace?
 Emails can be both a blessing and a curse for businesses.
 They are an essential part to most jobs, and the amount of emails that we are receiving is growing day by day.
-What I find is there is most people have no solution put in place to manage the influx of emails and stay on top of it.
-The average company that's been around for a few years will be receiving anywhere between 250 to 500 emails a day.
-That's for a small company of about five to eight users.
+Most people have no solution put in place to manage the influx of emails and stay on top of it.
+The average company that’s been around for a few years will be receiving anywhere between 250 to 500 emails a day.
+That’s for a small company of about five to eight users.

 Have a Designated Time to Check Your Emails

 If you get to work at 7 AM, set a time to read your emails.
 Once this is done, make sure your phone is not going to be buzzing off, telling you too many emails at work are coming through.

 If you don’t do this the emails are going to get the better of you.